puppetlabs/cs-summit-hands-on/06_add_control_repository.md

 ## Do this

+First, we'll tell CD4PE where the gitlab repository is.

 1. Click the big "Add control repository" button near the top of the page,
     1. (Or if you've dismissed it, click "Control Repos" in the left-hand navigation)
 1. In the ensuing page, click the text-only "Add Control Repo" button,
-1. Select GitLab from the list,
+1. Select GitLab, in the list,
 1. Choose the "Continuous Delivery" organization,
-1. Choose the control repository named for your participant number,
+1. Choose the control-repo-X named for your participant number,
+    1. (Note: there is a search box at the top of the list.)
 1. Leave "branch" set to "master"
 1. Optional: give your repo a fancier name to be used in the GUI
 1. Click "Add"